DiscreteTom/rdiabv/README.md

 But the cloud storage provider also need to validate whether the data and tags are matched when users upload their files to prevent the users cheat them and upload mismatch data and tags.
 The cloud storage provider needs an efficient way to validate all the data and tags.
 Reverse data integrity auditing: the cloud storage provider can validate whether the data and tags are matched when users upload their files.

 This project provides two methods to accelerate reverse data integrity auditing: High-Times Random Merging(HTRM) and Dynamic High-Dimensional Defense(DHDD).
 As long as the original encryption algorithm is homomorphic(for example, RSA), these two methods can reduce the validation time by merging data and tags, and detect complementation attack with a very high accuracy.
+In the thesis paper we have proved that, these two methods can apply to RSA based S-PDP(Secure Provable Data Possession) and BLS based POR(Proofs of Retrievability).

 ## Installation